arthursn/composition/README.md

 /* The defined steel elements.
-The DO notation is used here due to the X Macro technique used for making this class dynamic (see https://en.wikipedia.org/wiki/X_Macro) The arguments in the DO macro call follow the Constructor of ElementData, i.e., are respectively the element symbol, isInterstitial, isVariable, and isMajor */
+The DO notation is used here due to the X Macro technique used for making this class dynamic (see https://en.wikipedia.org/wiki/X_Macro) The arguments in the DO macro call follow the Constructor of ElementData, i.e., are respectively the element symbol, isVariable, isInterstitial, and isMajor */
 #define FOR_ELEMENTS(DO)       \
     DO(Fe, false, false, true) \
     DO(C, true, true)          \
-    DO(Mn, false, true)        \
+    DO(Mn, true)               \
     DO(Si)

 // Makes the CompositionSteel class